mbcarbonetto/qiime2-session/Handson-on-V3.md

     --o-visualization taxa-bar-plots.qzv

     qiime tools view taxa-bar-plots.qzv

+*Alternative:* If you have not performed this step just click [here](https://mbcarbonetto.github.io/qiime2_sessions/taxa_bar_plots/data/index.html) to take a look at the visualization.

 You can now explore results, take into account:

 - Level 1 = Kingdom (e.g Bacteria)